rafec/nlw-06-valoriza/readme.md

   <br/>

 - `GET /users/received-compliments` - List all the compliments received by the user. **You need to be authenticated to acess this route.**

+### `#Go beyond`

+This project was developed to improve my knowledge and skills in the used technologies, but if you want to contribute somehow, or for exemple, develop the `front-end` of this project, you can create an `issue`, `pull-request`, or you can contact me through [Linkedin](https://www.linkedin.com/in/rafael-brizuena/).
+I would love to help!